 - The intent of the responsible party behind causing the injury

 Receiving the fair and full compensation that you deserve is not always easy.
 You may potentially have to file multiple lawsuits, fill out endless forms, and give multiple testimonies to medical experts in court.
-While filing a lawsuit for a burn injury, it is always a wise choice to hire a Burn Injury Lawyer Philadelphia residents can look to when they suffer a burn.
-An experienced Burn Injury Lawyer understands the law very well and is here to help you potentially receive the maximum amount of compensation.
+While filing a lawsuit for a burn injury, it is always wise to hire a reliable and trustworthy Burn Injury lawyer.
+An experienced Burn Injury Lawyer understands the law very well and can help you receive the maximum amount of compensation for your claim.

-Disclose everything with your personal injury attorney and let them know all of the details of the injury and how it happened.
-Come prepared and write a list of questions and concerns that you want to talk to your attorney about so you can get the best service possible.
+Informing your attorney of all the details of the injury, including where, when, and how it happened.
+Please come prepared with a list of questions and concerns that you want to talk to your attorney about so you can get the best service possible.

 It is always better to consult an experienced Philadelphia Burn Injury Lawyer before filing a lawsuit.
-You can talk to our attorneys even if you have already filed a claim, you can still talk to our attorneys to know your best legal options.
+Even if you have already filed a claim, you can still talk to our attorneys to know your best legal options moving forward.

 What Will My Compensation Amount Be?

-As said above, the compensation amount that you will receive is dependent on several factors, such as:
+As previously mentioned, the compensation amount that you will receive is dependent on several factors, such as:

 - The cost of your medical bills from before and after the burn injury.

-- The amount you lost because of the injury as well the amount you will lose in the foreseeable future.
+- The income you lost because of the injury, as well the income you will lose in the foreseeable future.

 - The pain and suffering you are going through because of the injury.